N-Wouda/ParAlg/README.md

 1. An initial assignment `primes` where we develop a parallel prime number sieve.
-2. A final assignment `ccl`, where we develop a parallel algorithm for connected components labelling (CCL) in a binary 3D image.
+2. A final assignment `ccl`, where we develop a parallel algorithm for connected components labelling (CCL) in a binary, sparse 3D image.

 ## Primes